Reporting Fiscal Misconduct

 Any employee or student associated with the University who knows or suspects fiscal misconduct has the responsibility to notify Internal Audit.
-Notification can be anonymous if the individual so chooses; however, revealing your identity enables us to ask follow-up questions which are important to the investigation.
+Notification can be anonymous if the individual so chooses.
 Notification may be made using EthicsPoint Reporting.

 Internal Audit has the primary responsibility for reviewing all allegations of fiscal misconduct.
 If the review reveals that fiscal misconduct has occurred, Internal Audit will work with the appropriate personnel to resolve the situation.

 Preventing Misappropriations and Other Irregularities Concerning Fiscal Misconduct

 University management is responsible for detecting and preventing misappropriations and other irregularities constituting fiscal misconduct.
 Administrators at all levels of management are responsible for:

 Setting the appropriate tone of intolerance for acts of fiscal misconduct by displaying the proper attitude toward complying with laws, rules, regulations, and policies (including ethics policies).

 - Being familiar with the types of improprieties that might occur within his/her area of responsibility.